Rhodes Scholarship

 Overview

-The Rhodes Scholarship provides full support for two years of post-graduate study in any discipline at Oxford University.
+The Rhodes Scholarship provides full funding for two or more years of postgraduate study at the University of Oxford.

 Benefits